sop/wslscript/README.md

 Shell script _(.sh)_ handler for
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) _(WSL)_.

-Registers .sh extension to be executed in WSL.
+Registers .sh _(or any other)_ extension to be executed in WSL.
 Automatically handles Windows → Unix path conversions.
-Files can be dragged and dropped to .sh file icon in explorer to pass other files as arguments.
+Files can be dragged and dropped to .sh file icon in explorer to pass paths to other files as arguments.

 ## Usage